Eli-S-Bridge/bio-swc-countries/countries/China.md

 Mandarin

 ## interesting trivia
-One child policy has been cancelled to "Two Child policy"
+"One child policy" has been changed to "Two Child policy"